traytorous/LpmtoCamflow/README.md

 ### Authors Tray Keller and Austin Waddell

-CamFlow and the Linux Provenance Module (LPM) frame- work are both an excellent step in the right direction for whole- system provenance, but each have weaknesses.
+CamFlow and the Linux Provenance Module (LPM) frame-work are both an excellent step in the right direction for whole- system provenance, but each have weaknesses.
 For LPM, the most significant downside is the difficulty in maintaining code across updates to the Linux kernel, as LPM had to dupli-